2010 Michigan State Spartans football team

-The 2010 Michigan State Spartans football team competed on behalf of Michigan State University in the Big Ten Conference during the 2010 NCAA Division I FBS football season.
-Head coach Mark Dantonio was in his fourth season with the Spartans.
-Michigan State played their home games in Spartan Stadium in East Lansing, Michigan.
+The 2010 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 2010 NCAA Division I FBS football season.
+In their fourth season under head coach Mark Dantonio, the Spartans compiled an 11–2 record (7–1 in conference games), outscored opponents by a total of 383 to 290, and tied for the Big Ten championship.
+They lost to Alabama in the 2011 Capital One Bowl and were ranked No. 14 in the final AP and Coaches Polls.

 In the hours following the Spartans' September 18, 2010 victory over Notre Dame, Dantonio suffered a heart attack for which he was hospitalized, and received a coronary stent.
 His recovery was complicated by the subsequent development of a blood clot in his leg.
 While he recovered, offensive coordinator Don Treadwell stepped in as acting head coach, leading the Spartans against Northern Colorado and Wisconsin.
 Dantonio resumed his head coaching duties for the sixth game of the season against Michigan, although he coached that game and the next week's game against Illinois from the press box instead of the head coach's traditional place on the sidelines.
 He returned to the sidelines for MSU's road win against Northwestern.

-The Spartans finished the regular season with eleven wins (tied the most to date in school history), one loss, and secured their first share of the Big Ten Championship in twenty years.